The Process

 The corn is added and mixed in the mash.
 It is critical to thoroughly mix the mash to ensure a uniform consistency without clumps.
 The drill drives a stainless steel food mixer.

-After the mash has cooled down, it is aerated, cooled to yeast pitching temperature, and then I add my whiskey yeast to start the fermentation process.
+After the mash has cooled down, it is aerated, cooled to yeast pitching temperature, and then whiskey yeast is added to start the fermentation process.

 Prior to pitching the yeast into the mash, we measure the specific gravity.
 The specific gravity lets us know how much potential alcohol will be obtained during fermentation.
 Specific gravity is also tested after fermentation, and the difference between the two measurements lets us know how much alcohol is going into the still.